 Of course, to many people, dumplings are also starchy balls of dough that are steamed or baked.
 With no filling, these are often eaten with soups and stews or are desserts.
 Examples include:

 - Banku – a type of steamed dumpling made from fermented cornmeal from Ghana

 - Dango – similar to mochi, these dumplings are made from rice flour and served on a skewer; there are different varieties for the different seasons.

 - Gnocchi – these Italian dumplings are shaped from a mixture of egg, potato, and flour; they are served with butter, cheese, or other sauces.

 - Halušky – a traditional variety of dumplings cooked in the Central and Eastern Europe, they are made with a batter of flour and egg or potatoes (such as bryndzové halušky, which are from Slovakia)

-- Kartoffelknödel – knödel is the German word for boiled dumplings, and kartoffelknödel are a version made with potatoes and/or semolina flour to accompany meat dishes.
+- Kartoffelknödel – knödel is the German word for boiled dumplings, and kartoffelknödel is a version made with potatoes and/or semolina flour to accompany meat dishes.
 You can also try semmelknödel, made with bread and eggs, and the Jewish matzah balls made from matzah meal.

-- Kubbeh – an Iraqi-Jewish dish made with bulgur, minced onions, finely ground meat, and Middle Eastern spices.
+- Kubbeh – an Iraqi-Jewish dumplings dish made with bulgur, minced onions, finely ground meat, and Middle Eastern spices.
 It can also be called köfte and is popular across the Levant.

 - Shlishkes – small boiled potato dumplings made from potato dough and rolled in bread crumbs; they are popular in Hungary.